-Students of all disciplines may self-select into the Undergraduate or Graduate (Emerging or Advanced Research Competition and/or Scientific Visualization) based on their individual circumstances.
+Students of all disciplines may self-select into the Undergraduate or Graduate (Emerging or Advanced Research Competition) based on their individual circumstances.

 Undergraduate Research Exhibition

-The Undergraduate Exhibition is open to all undergraduate students.
-The session is non-competitive and will not be judged.
-Click here for registration, poster template and submission.
+The Undergraduate Exhibition is open to all undergraduate students and will be judged this year.
+CASH PRIZES up to $600 available for top undergraduate poster presenters!

 Graduate Research Competitions

 Graduate students can compete in one of the two research poster competitions.
 CASH PRIZES up to $800 available for top poster presenters in both graduate competitions!